jazz-it/wii/README.md

 $ wii -x "bkp log tmp dmp py~"
 ```
 > In case you don't find predefined extensions fit for the job, you could
-> manually enter as many keywords as you like, separated by a single whitespace.\
+> manually enter as many keywords as you like, using a whitespace as a delimiter.\
-> Note: you should avoid using leading dots in front of file extensions.
+> Note: you should avoid using commas, or leading dots in front of each extension.

 ### 3) Advanced mode:
 ```